AaronAugustine/Stat_Inf_Project/project_part_2.md

 ## mean in group OJ mean in group VC
 ##            26.06            26.14
 ```
-For dose levels .5 and 1 we reject the null hypotheis that the means are equal since they both have p-values less than .05.
+For dose levels .5 and 1 we reject the null hypothesis that the means are equal since they both have p-values less than .05.
 For does level 2, we fail to reject the null hypothesis since the p-value is greater than .05.

-Appendix
+#Appendix

 ```r
 head(ToothGrowth)